Charlotte Bühler: Academic appointments

 In the next few years at Vienna she gained international prestige through her research and publications which led to the development of the "Viennese child psychology school" of Charlotte Bühler - the spirit of which is still maintained today in the Charlotte Bühler Institute.

 In March 1938, during a stay in London, she learned of the occupation of Austria by Nazi Germany.
-Karl Bühler was taken into "protective custody" on March 23, 1938 due to his vocal anti-Nazi sentiments.
+Karl Bühler was taken into "protective custody" on March 23, 1938, due to his vocal anti-Nazi sentiments.
 Via connections in Norway, Charlotte Bühler arranged the release of her husband after six and a half weeks, and in October 1938 the family was reunited in Oslo.
-Because Charlotte Bühler was of Jewish descent they emigrated to the United States.
+Because Charlotte Bühler was of Jewish descent they immigrated to the United States.

 Both Bühlers were offered professorships in 1938 by Fordham University in New York City, which, however, did not materialize.
 Karl Bühler then accepted a professorship in Saint Paul, Minnesota; however, Charlotte Bühler remained in Norway because she had already accepted a professorship at the University of Oslo and a position at the Teachers' Academy in Trondheim.
 Only after an urgent request by her husband did she emigrate in 1940 to Saint Paul in the United States, where she arrived shortly before the invasion of Norway.

-In 1942 she accepted a position as senior psychologist at the Minneapolis General Hospital.
-In 1945 she became an American citizen and moved to Los Angeles, California, as chief psychologist at the Los Angeles County Hospital.
+In 1942, she accepted a position as senior psychologist at the Minneapolis General Hospital.
+In 1945, she became an American citizen and moved to Los Angeles, California, as chief psychologist at the Los Angeles County Hospital.
 She held this position until her retirement in 1958; during that time she also served as a professor of Psychiatry at the University of Southern California.
 After her retirement she went into private practice in Beverly Hills, California.